 Having a facilitator with an approved and agreed upon agenda means empowering someone neutral to manage the clock.
 This means that nobody’s feelings are hurt when the conversation moves on, and more importantly, that everyone can be focused on generating good ideas, rather than worrying over how long things are taking or when lunch is.

-In a remote environment, this is even more critical to combat Zoom fatigue and to give participants opportunities to work on their own or in breakout sessions, use the bathroom, grab a snack, or just get up and shake the cobwebs loose.
+In a virtual meetings, this is even more critical to combat Zoom fatigue and to give participants opportunities to work on their own or in breakout sessions, use the bathroom, grab a snack, or just get up and shake the cobwebs loose.

 An Empowered and Trusted Facilitator Can Encourage Participation